 Consider that Chinese third-party mobile payments total in the trillions of dollars—compared with billions in the United States.
 By 2027, almost all daily transactions will be on mobile devices and digitally traceable, giving companies the means to generate invaluable consumer insights that will help them develop better-tailored products, services and delivery options.

-Personalized content in media and personalized marketing are leading the way in China.
+Personalized content in media and personalized marketing is leading the way in China.
 By 2027, the personalization of products and services will become a necessity for businesses.
-The emergence of AI, robotics, 3-D printing and other technologies has reduced the cost of personalizing product design, manufacturing and consumer communications.
-Chinese Factories are already moving to the Digitalization, pushed by Alibaba, Baidu or Tencent that drive the country in a new Digital Age.
+The emergence of AI, robotics, 3-D printing, and other technologies has reduced the cost of personalizing product design, manufacturing, and consumer communications.
+Chinese Factories are already moving to Digitalization, pushed by Alibaba, Baidu, or Tencent which drive the country in a new Digital Age.

-China has 5years advance in term of Digital Economy.
+China has 5 years advanced in terms of Digital Economy.
 Rapid technological development is creating both opportunities and risks for consumers and society.
 Digitalization and privacy are major concerns in China, especially if a small group of companies owns billions of consumer data points privacy infringement is a big problem.
 It may pose a serious problem unless a regulatory framework protecting Chinese consumers’ privacy is put in place.

 Another concern is the inequality of inclusive growth.
 The digital gap between those who have access to technology and its benefits and those who do not will widen as technology advances.
 Solving this requires understanding and serving the different needs and aspirations of people across all demographics.